 Contributions.
 Contributions to an Account generally do not result in California taxable income to the Beneficiary.
 Contributions to an Account may not be treated as deductions in the California income tax return.

 Withdrawals.
-California's income taxation of withdrawals generally follows the federal income tax treatment described above, with the exception of withdrawals used for elementary or secondary school tuition and Roth IRA rollovers.
+California's income taxation of withdrawals generally follows the federal income tax treatment described above, with the exception of withdrawals used for elementary or secondary school tuition.
 Only the earnings portion of a withdrawal is ever subject to California tax.
 The portion of a withdrawal attributable to contributions is never subject to California tax.
 Similar to the Additional Tax, California imposes a 2.5% additional tax on the earnings portion of Nonqualified Withdrawals.

-Earnings from the investment of contributions to an Account will only be subject to California income tax, if at all, when funds are withdrawn in whole or in part from the Account.
-Qualified Withdrawals (other than withdrawals used for K-12 tuition expenses and rollovers to Roth IRAs) and Qualified Rollovers are not subject to California income tax.
+Earnings from the investment of contributions to an Account will not be subject to California income tax, if at all, until funds are withdrawn in whole or in part from the Account.
+Qualified Withdrawals (other than withdrawals used for K-12 tuition expenses) and Qualified Rollovers are not subject to California income tax.